bnfour/md-mods/readme.md

 Each feature can be toggled on and off independently of others.

 ### Wider album titles
-This feature widens the space for the album title on the song selection screen, so wider ones fit without scrolling:
+This feature widens the space for the album title on the song selection screen, so that even notorious "MD-level Tactical Training Blu-ray" fits (illustration update pending — the font used to be bigger):

 | State | Illustration |
 | --- | :---: |